Michigan Beaver Removal Company

 How to Get Rid of Beavers?

-The best method for beaver is control is prevention.
-You can do this by making it hard for the beavers habitat.
+The best method for beaver control is prevention.
+You can do this by making it hard for the beaver's habitat.
 Installing wire mesh around the base of trees close to ponds and streams will prevent them from chewing.
 If you already have a beaver problem and you need to remove them from a lake, pond, or stream there are a few things you can do.

 - Call a wildlife control professional.
 You can't go to your local hardware store and buy a trap for beavers.
 Beaver removal is a professional job.
 It's not as easy as setting a live trap along the banks of the water.

 - Installing drains in the area the beavers have created their lodge.
-If you drain out the water with pumps and drain pipes, the beavers will not be able live there.
+If you drain out the water with pumps and drain pipes, the beavers will not be able to live there.

-- Destroying the Dam: Once the beavers are gone, you should always to destroy the lodge or dam the beavers were living in.
+- Destroying the Dam: Once the beavers are gone, you should always destroy the lodge or dam the beavers were living in.
 We do this with a truck and a large metal hook, or with by blowing up the damn.